no1seomin/Hello-world-2-/README.md

 # Hello-world-2-
-print hello world using iteration
+print hello world using iteration(not completed project)